Developer – DICE

 The biggest issue I had with the game was the blinding white light whenever you reset a mission, fall to your death or fail in a fight against advisories.

 Another thing was that I did find the first Mirror’s Edge to be something that will be an overlooked gem from the last generation, people should definitely try out this game, just to experience a good story with intriguing characters and a world even cleaner than Mother Earth could hope for.

-Mirror’s Edge Catalyst gets a:
+Mirror’s Edge Catalyst gets the final score of:

 In terms of gameplay, it’s solid and will keep you on your edge of the seat when the clock is ticking, and you still have a long way to reach the finish line but that the combat can feel a bit clunky from time to time.
 The story is something that won’t sit with all and even when many of the “cliché” sequences happens, it didn’t bother me that much in the end as I was engrossed from the beginning, excited to see where the game would take me.

 This is truly a very good game and a franchise in the making, I hope a sequel will be announced in the few years to come as Faith surely have more adventures to follow and for us to journey with her in the nation of Cascadia.

 Nevertheless what do you guys think?
 Was the game good or were you more in the opinion of it being bad?
 Write your perspectives down in the comments below.